-Submitting appropriate Annual Financial Reports (IEEE SA Form L50-S) to the Business Manager, Business Administration, or assignee, for the operation of the Sponsor and all of its subgroups.
+Ensuring the submission of an annual financial report(s) for the operation of the Sponsor and all of its standards development committees (e.g., Working Groups, task groups).

+Being familiar with training materials available through IEEE Standards Development Online.

+Notifying IEEE SASB of any officer election/appointment, removal, and changes in status.

 Chairing Sponsor and LMSC plenary meetings

 Representing the LMSC at SAB, IEEE-SA Standard Board, and other organizations as required